-Feta cheese is the hallmark of Mediterranean cuisines, featuring in countless salads, pastries, and main dishes with its tangy, briny flavor and crumbly texture.
+Feta cheese (a brined curd cheese traditionally made from sheep's and sometimes goat's milk) is the hallmark of Mediterranean cuisines, featuring in countless salads, pastries, and main dishes with its tangy, briny flavor and crumbly texture.

 5 Easy Substitutes for Feta Cheese